Q (James Bond): Desmond Llewelyn: 1963–1999

-However, on occasion, Q has shown a warm and fatherly concern for 007's welfare, such as at Bond's wedding in On Her Majesty's Secret Service, when he assures Bond that he is available if Bond ever requires his help.
-Q has also assisted Bond in a more active role in his missions in Octopussy, remaining to aid Bond in person even after another ally is killed, and Licence to Kill saw him travel to assist Bond while he is officially on leave from MI6 even after Bond has resigned from MI6 to pursue his own vendetta.
+However, on occasion, Q has shown a warm and fatherly concern for 007's welfare, such as at Bond (George Lazenby)'s wedding to Tracy di Vicenzo (Diana Rigg) in On Her Majesty's Secret Service, when he assures Bond that he is available if Bond ever requires his help.
+Q has also assisted Bond in a more active role in his missions in Octopussy, remaining to aid Bond in person even after another ally Vijay (Vijay Amritaj) is killed, and Licence to Kill saw him travel to assist Bond while he is officially on leave from MI6 even after Bond has resigned from MI6 to pursue his own vendetta.
 He frequently refers to Bond as "007", rather than by his name.
-In GoldenEye, Q shares a joke with Bond for the first time, and in The World Is Not Enough Bond is saddened at the prospect of Q's impending retirement.
+In GoldenEye, Q shares a joke with Bond (Pierce Brosnan) for the first time, and in The World Is Not Enough Bond is saddened at the prospect of Q's impending retirement.
 Q signs off with "Now pay attention, 007," and then offers some words of advice:

 Q: "I've always tried to teach you two things: First, never let them see you bleed."

 Bond: "And the second?"Q: "Always have an escape plan." – before he is lowered out of view.

 This was the final film appearance of Desmond Llewelyn as Q in the James Bond series, although he would revive the role once again as Q in a Heineken commercial, a TV cross-promotion for The World Is Not Enough.
 Llewelyn died in a car crash just weeks after the film's release.
 Between films he also starred as Q in various commercials for a diversity of products and companies.
-These included Bond collectable merchandise, TV3, Hyundai motorcars, LG video recorders, Highland Superstores, Visa credit cards, and Reach electric toothbrushes, the latter of which featured Q briefing himself in the mirror.
+These included Bond collectable merchandise, Hyundai motorcars, LG video recorders, Highland Superstores, Visa credit cards, and Reach electric toothbrushes, the latter of which featured Q briefing himself in the mirror.